MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-410-Supplementary-Medical-Insurance-SMI-Benefits/subpart-B-Medical-Other-Health-Services/section-410.61.md

 (5) A nurse practitioner, a clinical nurse specialist, or a physician assistant.

-(c) *Content of the plan.* The plan prescribes the type, amount, frequency, and duration of the physical therapy, occupational therapy, or speech-language pathology services to be furnished to the individual, and indicates the diagnosis and anticipated goals that are consistent with the patient function reporting on claims for services.
+(c) *Content of the plan.* The plan prescribes the type, amount, frequency, and duration of the physical therapy, occupational therapy, or speech-language pathology services to be furnished to the individual, and indicates the diagnosis and anticipated goals.

-(d) *Changes in the plan.* Any changes in the plan -
+(d) *Changes in the plan.* Any changes in the plan—

 (1) Are made in writing and signed by one of the following: